crdrisko/drychem/docs/build.md

 cd ../
 ```

-[GoogleTest](https://github.com/google/googletest) is used as the unit test framework, and will be installed as an external CMake project if the repository was not already found.
+[GoogleTest](https://github.com/google/googletest), which is used as the unit test framework, will be installed as an external CMake project if the repository was not already found.